 - () Shows approximate annual salary range for convenience; Board approved rates are hourly.
 Asterisk positions are Fair Labor Standards (FLSA) "non-exempt" (i.e., eligible for overtime). - (b) Unrepresented FLSA "exempt" employees are eligible to receive a monthly transportation allowance.
-Transportation allowance amounts are to be administered by the General Manager based on a schedule approved by the Board of Directors. - (c) Unrepresented FLSA "exempt" employees are eligible to participate in a pay-for-performance incentive program promulgated by the General Manager.
-The Board shall establish the total expenditure for the program. - (d) Unless otherwise directed by the Board, the range of base hourly pay rates for the employees in the positions identified in Section 6500(a) will be adjusted to correspond with the across-the-board salary adjustments provided to the District's management unit.
+Transportation allowance amounts are to be administered by the General Manager consistent with District policy. - (c) Unrepresented FLSA "exempt" employees are eligible to participate in a pay-for-performance incentive program promulgated by the General Manager.
+The Board shall establish the total expenditure for the program. - (d) Unless otherwise directed by the Board, the range of base hourly pay rates for the employees in the positions identified in Section 6500(a) will be adjusted to correspond with the across-the-board salary adjustments provided to the District's management bargaining unit 04.

 Actual pay rates for these employees will be based on merit pursuant to employee evaluations.
 Department Heads are authorized to move a position to a different salary grade in accordance with practices, policies and procedures promulgated by the General Manager.